Skip to main content

 Graduation Livestream

 Graduates, family, and friends unable to attend the in-person ceremony can celebrate from afar!
-Grab the family together, make some popcorn, and watch the entire event live-streamed from CT State Housatonic’s official Facebook page.
+Grab the family together, make some popcorn, and watch the entire event live streamed

-The ceremony will be streamed on YouTube live.
-This link will be available after 9:45 a.m. on May 22, 2025.
+The ceremony will be streamed live on YouTube and on this webpage.
+This link will be available after 9:45 a.m. on May 21, 2026.

-Parking is available in the Amphitheater parking lot across the street from the Amphitheater and in CT State Housatonic’s parking garage, which is a short walk to the Amphitheater.
+Free parking, including handicapped accessible parking, will be available at the Amphitheater and in CT State Housatonic parking garage, which is a short walk to the Amphitheater.

 A professional photographer will be available to take your photograph on the stage after receiving your diploma cover.
 Additional photographs will be taken when you exit the stage.
 You can order pictures from the photography company.
 Register using the scan code on the name card.